NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 ![Alt text](./Plots/RF.png?raw=true)<br/>
 The Accuracy : 0.9516107
 ## Logistic Regression
+I choosed to Test Logistic regression because it is pretty robust to noise and help to avoid overfitting.Besides,the output will be interpreted as a probability.
 I go the confusion matrix:<br/>
 ![Alt text](./Plots/LR.png?raw=true)<br/>
 This Accuracy : <b>0.9546226 </b>